themeteorchef/building-a-markdown-editor/building-a-markdown-editor.md

 Very similar to our `insertDocument` method from earlier.
 We need to call attention to our `check()` method.
 Here, we're being a little bit crafty and making our method super flexible.
 Notice how we're pulling in our `changes` argument and comparing it to an object?
 Normally, this would mean that every time we call an update, we'd need all of the keys in that object to be present.
 Aha!
 Instead of doing that, we can make use of the `Match.Optional()` method.
 This tells our `check()` that these fields are optional, but if they _are_ included, they should be a `String` type.
 Ok, what's the point?

 This affords us the ability to reuse this method in multiple spots.
 Really in our app we only have two: our Markdown editor and our title (we've skipped over this but our editor and our title fields use this method to update the document).
 Instead of two separate methods, this technique lets us keep everything light.
 Great!
-Notice, too, that instead of having to pluck specific fields to pass to our `Documents.update()` method's `$set` value, we can simply pass our entire `changes` argument because we know it's only ever going to contain the fields we need to update.
+Notice, too, that instead of having to pluck specific fields to pass to our `Documents.update()` method's `$set` value, we can simply pass our entire `changes` argument because we know it's only ever going to contain the fields we need to update (except for the `_id` field, we go ahead and snip that off first).
 Nerd points x1000.

-Once this in place, we can hop back to the client.
+Once this is in place, we can hop back to the client.
 Hint: get your party hat ready.

 <p class="block-header">/client/controllers/authenticated/editor.js</p>